 Reconstructive hand surgery is delicate and detailed work, with the goal of rebalancing the hand and the fingers to restore full use and function.
 A successful hand surgery will ensure that the fingers can move into a full range of normal, healthy positions, enabling you to continue comfortably using your hands.

-Additionally, reconstructive hand surgery helps restore the normal, healthy appearance of your hands, so you can feel fully confident in how you look.
+Additionally, reconstructive hand surgery helps restore your hands’ normal, healthy appearance, so you can feel fully confident in how you look.

 Reasons Hand Surgery is Needed

 There are many reasons why patients may require the skill and experience of a reconstructive hand surgeon.
 Some of the primary reasons why patients need hand surgery include: